Depth^+ and Length^+ of Boolean algebras: Ultraproducts of Boolean algebras

 \emph{Proof}.
 The same proof as above, upon noticing that we have used just the cardinality of the increasing sequence and not the well ordering of it.

 \qedref{llll}

-\begin{remark} It seems that the assumption $\lambda^\kappa=\lambda$ (for both theorems, about $\Depth^+$ and $\Length^+$) can be weakened.
-Anyway, some assumption of this kind is needed, as if $2^\kappa>\lambda$ then the theorems may fail (unless we add further assumptions). \end{remark}
+\begin{remark} \begin{enumerate} \item [$(\alpha)$] It seems that the assumption $\lambda^\kappa=\lambda$ (for both theorems, about $\Depth^+$ and $\Length^+$) can be weakened.
+Anyway, some assumption of this kind is needed, as if $2^\kappa>\lambda$ then the theorems may fail (unless we add further assumptions). \item [$(\beta)$] By Theorem \ref{xxxx}, $D$ can be chosen as a regular ultrafilter.
+Nonetheless, it seems that the existence of a $\partial$-increasing chain in $\kappa^\kappa/D$ is essential (and we hope to prove it elsewhere). \end{enumerate} \end{remark}